JLozensky/Distributed-HTTP-Messaging-System/README.txt

-	Contains the code to be run on EC2 instances that reads from an SQS queue and writes to a DynamoDB database Utilizing one EC2 micro instance, can pull and delete from queue as well as write to the database ~70k messages per minute
+	Contains the code to be run on EC2 instances that reads from an SQS queue and writes to a DynamoDB database Utilizing one EC2 micro instance, can pull and delete from queue as well as write to the database ~70k messages per minute.

 	o DatabaseWriter: Extends DatabaseInteractor and supports all write operations to the database used for POST requests